-If an article contains chemical substances (e.g. dye in a plastic product), information about any Substances of Very High Concern (SVHC) and on safe handling must be communicated along the entire supply chain.
+If an article contains chemical substances (e.g. dye in a plastic product), information about any Substances of Very High Concern (SVHCs) and on safe handling must be communicated along the entire supply chain.
 Consumers are entitled to this information from merchants, importers or the manufacturer upon request.
 This right is guaranteed independent of actual purchase.
 Enquiries must be answered within 45 days.
 This right to information did not exist prior to REACH.
-Making an enquiry is quick and easy with the online form, which is available in German and English.
+Making a request is quick and easy with the smartphone app Scan4Chem, which is available in German and English.
 All you need is to enter the number under the product bar code in the online form and provide your contact information for the reply.
-The online form automatically generates an enquiry to the manufacturer or importer.
+The online form automatically generates a request to the manufacturer or importer.

-The duty to supply information applies for most objects, including household goods, textiles, shoes, sportswear, furniture, DIY products, electrical & electronic equipment, toys, vehicles, packaging etc. It does not extend to sectors governed by separate regulations such as, e.g., liquid or powdery products (e.g. paints, varnishes), medical devices, drugs, foods, cosmetics, detergents and cleaning agents, animal feed, plant protection agents and biocides.
+The duty to supply information applies for most solid objects used by consumers, including household goods, textiles, shoes, sportswear, furniture, DIY products, electrical & electronic equipment, toys, vehicles, packaging etc. It does not extend to sectors governed by separate regulations such as, e.g., liquid or powdery products (e.g. paints, varnishes, detergents and cleaning agents), medical devices, pharmaceuticals, foods, cosmetics, animal feed.